guihbc/software-engineering-skills/data_structures/linked_lists/README.md

 # Linked Lists

 A linked list is a data structure that represents a sequence of data elements of the same type.
-Each data element is stored in a node, which contains the element itself and the address of the next node.
-In this explanation, elements are of type `interface{}`, meaning they can be any data type.
+Each data element is stored in a node, which contains the element itself and the address of the next node, that's why it's called a Linked list because each node is linked to the next one.

 It's important to note that a linked list does not have a specific size limit; these data structures, known as dynamic lists, can grow or shrink in size as needed.